 Working With Business Units at AnthemAccording to Innovation Leader’s 2015 Benchmarking Report, more than 50 percent of respondents said that innovation projects get axed because of “no business unit buy-in.”
 In other words, the “Not-Invented-Here Syndrome,” often referred to as “organ rejection” in large companies, is a major killer of innovation.
 The innovation lab of the $85 billion healthcare company Anthem, which we will tour during the Field Study, has a unique relationship with its business units, and has created a “handoff” process to their enterprise IT organization that is worthy of review.
 SVP Healthcare Innovation and Technology David Crean and Corporate Strategy Director John Donahue will walk us through the handoff, and will explore the lessons and pitfalls learned at Anthem.
 Please come prepared to discuss some of the challenges, successes or lessons you’ve encountered when it comes to working with the business units.

-Rapid Prototyping and Development at Digital ScientistsBalancing speed and risk is hard when building digital products and pursuing transformation goals.
-This session — led by the Atlanta-based design and development experts at Digital Scientists — will walk you through five approaches and techniques, and then discuss how they can be applied to your specific issues at your companies.
-Please come prepared to discuss any development methodologies you are employing (i.e., Design Thinking, Design Sprints, Time Boxing, Minimum Viable Products, etc.), and to discuss your specific challenges, issues, learnings, and approaches.
+Approaches To Rapid Prototyping and Product Development Digital ScientistsBalancing speed and risk is hard when building digital products and pursuing transformation goals.
+This session — led by the Atlanta-based design and development experts at Digital Scientists — will walk you through approaches and techniques, including prototyping, design sprints, and minimum viable products, and then discuss how they can be applied to your specific issues at your companies.
+Please come prepared to discuss challenges, successes, or lessons you have encountered when launching new products.

 Check back for updates!